 When improving your form, it never hurts to have the best tools to help in reaching for your performance goals.
 My favorite tools as I work on my kicking are my waterproof iPod and headphones from Underwater Audio.
 It is so great to play my favorite tunes while I swim laps.
 I even downloaded swimming tips from Olympic athletes to listen to while I swim!
-I recommend the Swimbuds Sport headphones with your iPod for superior sound quality in and out of the water.
+I recommend the Swimbuds Sport headphones with your iPod or waterproof player for superior sound quality in and out of the water.
 With the variety of tips included you’ll be sure to find that perfect fit and watertight seal.
 Clip your iPod to your suit or cap and get kicking!

 Why do you even need swimming tips for your kick?

 Bryan Allison Photo via wikimedia